niharikavadapalli/ERA-V1/ERA-V1-Session-11/README.md

-# ERA V1 Session 10
+# ERA V1 Session 11

-In this session, we write our own custrom ResNet architecture for CIFAR10 dataset to acheive a target accuracy of 90% under 24 epochs using One Cycle LR policy.
+In this session, we focus mainly on analysing how GradCam can be used to visually see what the trained model is looking at an image to detect an object in it.

 ## Model Skeleton:

-The model we used is shown below.
+In this session, we used a ResNet 18 model to run on Cifar10 dataset using oneCycleLR policy to get faster and better accuracy followed by analysis using GradCam.
+The images below shows the model summary.

 <img width="708" alt="Screenshot 2023-07-14 at 14 24 32" src="https://github.com/niharikavadapalli/ERA-V1/assets/135390352/d3a1063c-2ea3-4871-ab72-53b05aa921af">